stamatim/editor-settings/README.md

 # editor-settings
-My custom settings used in Visual Studio Code
+My custom settings used in Visual Studio Code and VSCodium